Bachelor of Science in Special Education (Mild to Moderate Disabilities)

-The OU Jeannine Rainbolt College of Education Special and General Education faculty and staff collaborate to ensure undergraduate students learn critical knowledge and skills embedded within structured experiences to effectively teach students of all abilities.
+The Jeannine Rainbolt College of Education faculty and staff in general and special education collaborate to ensure undergraduate students learn critical knowledge and skills embedded within structured experiences to effectively teach students of all abilities.

-The OU Bachelor of Special Education degree program is accredited by the national Council for the Accreditation of Educator Preparation (CAEP).
-This ensures degree requirements meet the standards established by CAEP and the Council for Exceptional Children (CEC).
-CAEP accreditation ensures faculty create a culture of evidence-based best practices delivered through a rigorous course-of-study that prepares graduates to become competent and caring educators.
+The Bachelor of Science in Special Education degree program is accredited by the national Council for the Accreditation of Educator Preparation.
+This ensures degree requirements meet the standards established by CAEP and the Council for Exceptional Children.
+CAEP accreditation ensures faculty create a culture of evidence-based best practices delivered through a rigorous course of study that prepares individuals to become competent and caring educators.

-The four-year Special Education Plan of Study consists of 124 semester hours of coursework (not including remedial coursework or required 2 semesters of college-level Foreign Language), which embeds at least 400 hours of mentored classroom experiences prior to a 16-week student teaching internship.
-Students complete general education, professional education, and specialized education as depicted in the degree check sheet linked below.
-The back side of the Bachelor of Special Education Degree Sheet lists a suggested sequence of courses students need to complete each semester to attain the degree in four years.
+The four-year Special Education Plan of Study consists of 124 semester hours of coursework.
+This does not include remedial coursework needed by individuals or two semesters of college-level foreign language if the applicant is not able to test-out of this requirement.
+Our program embeds more than 400 hours of mentored classroom and tutoring experiences prior to a 16-week student teaching internship.
+Students complete general education, professional education and specialized education courses as depicted in the degree check sheet linked below.
+The second page of the Bachelor of Special Education Degree Sheet lists a suggested sequence of courses students need to complete each semester to attain the degree in four years.

 Special Education Certification (Mild/Mod) + General Education Certification = Highly Qualified

 One hundred percent of graduates from the Bachelor of Science in Special Education program have attained Special Education mild/moderate teacher certification, pre-kindergarten through high school.
 In addition, students must pass the associated general education (early childhood, elementary, secondary subject area) state exam after obtaining an initial Special Education certification.
 Students may need to take additional courses to gain needed expertise to pass these state exams.
 The following areas are offered within general education: